alohaconnect/A.C./index.md

 Once the libraries are installed, you can run the application by invoking:

 <code> $ meteor npm run start </code>

+## Application Design
+### Data model
+The alohaconnect data mode is implemented by two javascript classes: StudentProfile and Position.
+Both of them encapsulate a MongoDB collection with the same name and export a single variable that provides access to that collection.

 ## About Us